-- Side effects from medications such as beta-blockers, bronchodilators, corticosteroids, decongestants, diuretics as well as medications for cardiovascular, neurologic, psychiatric and gastrointestinal conditions
+- Side effects from medications such as beta-blockers, bronchodilators, corticosteroids, and diuretics

-Certain lifestyle changes can help seniors overcome some of these sleep challenges.
+The good news is that certain habits can help anyone, seniors included, overcome some of these sleep challenges.
 These improvements to sleep hygiene include:

 - Limiting caffeine intake